School of Creative Industries

 The course will focus on the design and planning of organisational change campaigns, corporate social responsibility (CSR) programmes and rhetorical and non-rhetorical responses and tactics to tackle issues and crises.
 Students will be equipped with the tools and skills needed to address different stakeholders and to approach any challenge from a strategic perspective.

 Also the course programme is taught by professionals with extensive experience in different areas of the industry.
-This certifies that our students will have the opportunity to learn up to date techniques that are relevant to the current workplace, whether their prospective or current posts involve practicing at a local, national or an international level.
+This certifies that our students will have the opportunity to learn up-to-date techniques that are relevant to the current workplace, whether their prospective or current posts involve practicing at a local, national or an international level.

 twitter